 If you are unable to track your spouse down through agencies, you may be able to file an affidavit that states your inability to find them.
 After you have completed this, your affidavit will be submitted to the New York Supreme Court’s Ex Parte Office along with your divorce summons and the results from your search.
 These documents will be reviewed by a judge, who will make your Order of Publication.

 A publication divorce can be costly and time-consuming.
-This is why it is important to seek the help of an experienced divorce lawyer in New York.
-You can rely on an attorney who has experience in family law to help you navigate the complexities of a publication divorce.
+This is why it is important to seek the help of a divorce lawyer in New York.
+An attorney with experience in family law can guide you through the process of a publication divorce and help you address any challenges that may arise.

 How Long Does Divorce by Publication Take?